tests-always-included/fid-promise/README.md

 ### `promise.error(onError)`

 Attach a callback to the list of error callbacks.
-Returns `promise`.
+Returns a new `FidPromise`.

 ### `promise.reject`